-Any healthcare professional such as a doctor, a massage therapist, a chiropractor, a physical therapist or an acupuncturist who has undergone extra training to perform safe and effective cupping therapy.
+Any healthcare professional such as a doctor, a massage therapist, a chiropractor (find out here now to know about how to become one), a physical therapist or an acupuncturist who has undergone extra training to perform safe and effective cupping therapy.

 - Is Cupping Therapy Safe?

-Cupping therapy is a perfectly safe alternative healthcare technique with limited to no side effects when performed by a trained professional.
+Cupping therapy is a perfectly safe alternative healthcare technique with limited to no side effects when performed by a trained professional (see home healthcare franchise opportunities to setup around your neighborhood).
 Pregnant women are advised to always consult their health care professional before having cupping therapy; often times it is not recommended during pregnancy.
 People with diabetes should also refrain from undergoing CT.

 - What are some of the Side Effects of Cupping?

 Whilst CT has no major side effects, patients may experience minor side effects occasionally.
 Some commonly reported minor side effects associated with cupping therapy are listed as under”